 Next up is the most famous sequence in all the "Lone Ranger" openings, in which the Lone Ranger rides to Lone Ranger Rock (below).
 This segment was filmed on the Iverson Movie Ranch in 1949.

 The sequence at Lone Ranger Rock was filmed multiple times over the years, and later versions do a better job with the framing.
-Here we see the famous shot of the Lone Ranger at the rock with Silver rearing up, which comes from one of the reshoots.
+Here we see the famous shot of the Lone Ranger — and it's Clayton Moore this time — at the rock with Silver rearing up.
+This photo is from 1956, when the opening was reshot for the color season.
+This color version of the opening is often seen "retrofitted" to black and white, as in the above photo.

 The "Lone Ranger" opening has been shot and reshot, chopped up and re-edited, updated to color and retrofitted to black-and-white so many times that it's almost impossible now to tell which version was shot when and where.
 But we won't let that keep us from trying.

-Let's focus on the new footage from 1954, which would run in place of the original General Mills flag and the wind-blown field of wheat.
+Let's focus for a moment on some new footage shot in 1954, which would run in place of the original General Mills flag and the wind-blown field of wheat.

 The biggest question about this sequence has always been: Where was it filmed?
 And finally, 65 years after it was first shot as part of the new "Lone Ranger" opening, we've figured out the answer.